astropy/reproject/docs/explanation/algorithms.rst

 Note that when you have a data cube, such as a spectral cube, it is possible in principle to reproject just the celestial slices from the cube and not reproject the remaining dimension (so e.g. keep the spectral axis the same).
-In this case, :func:`~reproject.reproject_adaptive` and   :func:`~reproject.reproject_exact` are valid options even though they can only handle 2-dimensional data. if th See :ref:`broadcasting` for more details.
+In this case, :func:`~reproject.reproject_adaptive` and :func:`~reproject.reproject_exact` are valid options even though they can only handle 2-dimensional data.
+See :ref:`broadcasting` for more details.